puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/kms-provider.md

 * Kubernetes version 1.10.0 or later is required

-* For version 1.29 and later, the v1 implementation of KMS is disabled by default.
+* For version 1.29 and later, the v1 implementation of KMS is turned off by default.
   To enable the feature, set `--feature-gates=KMSv1=true` to configure a KMS v1 provider.

 * Your cluster must use etcd v3 or later